 Researchers are still learning about COVID-19 and its long-term effects.

 - droplets when an infected person coughs, sneezes, talks or sings – these can enter your eyes, nose or mouth when you are in close contact

-- touching objects or surfaces, such as door handles, stop buttons or grab straps and rails contaminated by a person with the infection
+- touching objects or surfaces such as door handles contaminated with droplets

 Employees have a duty to take reasonable care of their own and others health and safety in the workplace and cooperate with their employers about any action they take to comply with the OHS Act or Occupational Health and Safety Regulations 2017.